 Hudson was a vital link in the Underground Railroad in the years preceding and during the Civil War.
 The town still has several tunnels beneath its streets and many 19th century homes have secret rooms and passageways -- reminders of this period in Hudson's history.

 Just behind Main Street is a more recent development, 1st and Main.
-This area features dozens of national, regional, and local merchants, including Chico's, Coldwater Creek, Jos A.
+This area features dozens of national, regional, and local merchants, including Chico's, Jos A. Banks, and Talbots.

 Hudson is known for its many, tasty restaurants.
 Among these are: